lawrencecchen/vite-plugin-lightningcss/apps/docs/docs/index.md

 Lightning CSS is a fast alternative to autoprefixer.

-Go here to read more about Lightning CSS: https://lightningcss.dev/p
+Go here to read more about Lightning CSS: https://lightningcss.dev/

 ## Installation

-### Vite

 ```bash
 npm i --save-dev vite-plugin-lightningcss